CTCycle/XREPORT-radiological-reports-generator/README.md

 - **checkpoints:**  pretrained model checkpoints are stored here.

-- **database:** data will be stored centrally within the main database *XREPORT_database.db*.
+- **database:** data will be stored centrally within the embedded SQLite database.
 Images for training are placed in *database/images*, while associated reports must be provided in *database/dataset/XREPORT_dataset.csv*, formatted according to the specified template (column *image* containing the image filenames and column *text* providing the corresponding description for each image).
 All metadata will be promptly stored in *database/metadata* and validation outputs will be saved separately in *database/validation*.
 Eventually, data used for inference with a pretrained checkpoint are located in *database/inference*, where lower-dimension projections of these images are saved as .npy files.

 - **logs:** log files are saved here